 Honors Program in Economics

-Honors may be taken in either the policy or the theory concentration of the major in economics.
+Honors may be taken in either the Policy or the Theory concentration of the major in Economics.
 Honors students are required to participate in a year-long honors program in their senior year and write a thesis under faculty supervision.
 Students interested in graduate or professional school are especially urged to pursue honors.
 Interested students must consult with the director of undergraduate studies for permission to enter the honors program.
-Ideally, students should speak to the economics department advisers early in their sophomore year to begin planning for honors.
+Ideally, students should speak to the economics department advisers early in their sophomore year to begin planning for honors and should complete the statistics requirement as soon as possible.

 A 3.65 overall GPA and a 3.65 average in economics courses are both required.
 Students who wish to obtain honors register for a three-course sequence beginning no later than the spring semester of their junior year: